haithanh079/roo-junior/README.md

 # RooJunior Configuration

+**Disclaimer:** This project is forked from RooFlow.
+Use it with your own risk, especially when doing customizations.

 ## Description

 RooJunior is a configuration system designed to enhance the functionality of the Roo AI assistant.
 It provides custom modes, configuration scripts, and a memory bank to tailor Roo's behavior to specific tasks and projects.
 This project includes scripts to install custom Roo instructions and modes, overriding the system instructions.